Listening Script Vocabulary

 Let's start with a definition.
 What is data mining?
 Data mining is the process of analyzing hidden patterns of data.
 The data is collected according to different perspectives and then it is categorised in various ways into useful information.
 This data is collected and assembled in common areas, such as data warehouses for efficient analysis.
 What is all this data used for?
 That is a good question.
 Well, the data is typically used to facilitate business decision-making, and ultimately to cut costs and increase revenue.
 Data mining is also sometimes known as data discovery and knowledge discovery.

-So what does data mining involve?
+So, what does data mining involve?
 There are 4 major steps involved in the data mining process.
 First, extracting the data and loading it into a data warehouse.
 Secondly, storing and managing the data in a database.
 Third, providing data access to business analysts using application software.
-And finally, presenting the analyzed data in easily understandable forms, such as graphs.
+And finally, presenting the analysed data in easily understandable forms, such as graphs.

 Let's look at a couple of examples of how data mining is used in reality.
 For instance, the retail giant Wal-Mart, like all major supermarkets, sends all its relevant information to a data warehouse.
 This data can easily be accessed by suppliers enabling them to identify customer buying patterns.
 They can see patterns of shopping habits, the preferred days for customers to visit the store, the most popular products and so on.